 Gradually widening its activities, the Chopin Centre in Szafarnia is a place where all areas of art meet.

-The Centre’s activities focus primarily on musical concerts.
-These concerts, which are organized at least several times a month, traditionally take place on Saturday or Sunday at 4 pm.
+The Centre’s activities focus primarily on promoting Chopin’s music through concerts and artistic events.
+These concerts, which are organized at least several times a month, traditionally take place on Saturday or Sunday at 5 pm.
 They attract not only habitual guests but also new music lovers.
 On the stage of The Chopin Centre one can see some well-known Polish artists as well as those from abroad, presenting not only Chopin’s works.
 The Centre’s repertoire includes both classical music and jazz interpretations, as well as cabaret music.

-The Centre’s activities also encompass musical education – workshops or master courses, organizing piano, literary or art competitions together with photographic and painting exhibitions, theatrical performances and many other.
+The Centre’s activities also encompass musical education – workshops or master courses, organizing piano, literary or art competitions together with photographic and painting exhibitions, theatrical performances and many others.

 The Centre is open to visitors every day except for Mondays.
 In order to make our offer more attractive, we are planning to digitalize the collections and create multimedia displays along with an interactive museum.

-The Chopin Centre is an institution financed by the means from the government of kujawsko-pomorskie voivodship.
+The Chopin Centre is an institution financed by the means from the government of kujawsko-pomorskie voivodeship.